<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 It lists all production processes (if possible, it will include those of the sub-suppliers too).
 If you are an importer and you can't spend much time working with your suppliers, the minimum you need is a quality control plan for defining expectations for the finished product.

-• Each process area knows what they need to do quality-wise, and they know how their work is evaluated.
+• Clarity and Consistency: It ensures each process area knows what they need to do to maintain quality, and they understand how their work is evaluated.
+This leads to consistency in production, reduced error rates, and increased efficiency.

-Now that we understand why a process control plan is important to your manufacturing operation, we need to understand how it works.
-In the short video below, I walk you through of a control plan we recently did for an electronic product.
+Now that we understand why a process control plan is important to your manufacturing operation, we must understand how it works.
+In the short video below, let's walk through a comprehensive control plan we recently did for an electronic product.

 Let’s look at an example of this document in further detail.
 To break this down, we've split the plan into two sections: the left side and the right side.
 We'll go over what items each side covers.